Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 Tips to Prolong the Life of Your Ford Focus

-Here are tips to extend the service life of your Ford Focus:
+Here are some quick tips to extend the service life of your Ford Focus:

 - Avoid driving aggressively